AhmedBenTaha/Mini-Rag-App/README.md

 # mini-rag
-This is a minimal implementation of the RAG model for question answering.
+This is a minimal implementation of the RAG model for World Cup 2026.
 ## Requirements
 - Python 3.8 or later
 #### Install Python using MiniConda